Location: IMS Enterprise file edit settings link in Site administration > Plugins > Enrolments > Manage enrol plugins

 You may like to read the conformance summary which describes which IMS data elements this plugin can process.

 Basic guide to IMS Enterprise file format

 For any IMS-style enrolment you need a <group> tag which specifies the course, a <person> tag which specifies the user account, and a <membership> tag containing <member> tags which specify a person's role within a given course.

 Remember that the numeric keys used in the Moodle databases are not the interoperable data - a student data system is never going to know in advance that Joe is the 20th user added to the Moodle database - so those aren't the keys exchanged in this type of data.

 Typically a course would have a reference code as well as a name, so let's assume its code is MOODLE101.
-If you require a new course to be placed in a category other than the default, you can specify that using the <orgunit> tag.
 To define your course you could use

 The enrolment script will look for a course with code MOODLE101, and (optionally) create it if it doesn't exist.
 Similarly for the person - let's assume it's "jmoodle":

 <id>jmoodle</id> </sourcedid> <userid>jmoodle</userid> <name> <fn>Joe Moodle</fn> <n> <family>MOODLE</family> <given>JOE</given> </n> </name> </person>